samkatt/pomdp-belief-tracking/docs/readme.rst

 =====================
-pomdp-belief-tracking
+POMDP belief tracking
 =====================

 This packages intends to be a library to be used by others.
-We identify two core components: belief representations and their updates.
-A :class:`~pomdp_belief_tracking.types.StateDistribution` is a distribution over the state that can be sampled from, while the :class:`~pomdp_belief_tracking.types.BeliefUpdate` takes a current belief, action and observation and produces a next belief.
+Generally it is simply a collection of beliefs and their updates.
+A belief is a distribution over the state that can be sampled from, while the update takes a current belief, action and observation and produces a next belief.

-.. beliefs

-The belief at its core is distributions from which states can be sampled.
-Depending on the specific type, more functionality can be expected.
-However, for most purposes this definition will suffice:

-.. automethod:: pomdp_belief_tracking.types.StateDistribution.__call__
-   :noindex:

-.. belief update

-Similarly, the exact detail of the belief update will differ immensely, and some update functions are only applicable to specific beliefs.
-Here we adopt the following definition:

-.. automethod:: pomdp_belief_tracking.types.BeliefUpdate.__call__
-   :noindex:

-Where :class:`~pomdp_belief_tracking.types.Info` is a dictionary that stores information or context that can be populated by the belief update for reporting and such.

-.. features
+At the moment we offer two families of implementations:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   :caption: Features
+   exact-belief
    particle-filters
-   exact-belief

 Design
 ======